DIY Ikea TV Stand — Sharing the super-easy tutorial for how to make this trendy Ikea hack for your very own, custom Ikea TV stand or IKEA TV cabinet.

 Though we used the IKEA Besta cabinets for this TV Stand, you could easily use other IKEA furniture options as well.

-You could create a statement piece of furniture using the Ikea Kallax unit, IKEA Lack TV stand, Ikea Lack shelving unit or Ikea Billy bookcases.
+You could create a statement piece of furniture using the Ikea Kallax unit (which we used for our DIY Playroom Idea), IKEA Lack TV stand, Ikea Lack shelving unit, or Ikea Billy bookcases.

 I love the final result!
 It looks very custom without being overly complicated or expensive to DIY either.